Rywells88/Gaussian_NaiveBayes_ML_Classifiers/README.md

-# 425_GaussianClassifier
+# Gaussian_NaiveBayes_ML_Classifiers

+Includes 2 files containing a Gaussian classifier and a Naive Bayes classifier.
+Each is trained on 700 examples of 8x8 pictures of handwritted digits from 0-9.

-To run, import both python files into IDE (pycharm is what I used) and import proper dependencies including, numpy, scipy.io and matplotlib.
+To run, import both python files into IDE and import proper dependencies including, numpy, scipy.io and matplotlib.
 Ran with python 3.8.